 Mites are microscopic, so you can’t see them like you can fleas or ticks, but they do leave behind debris that is typically easy to notice.
 Unlike typical ear wax and debris, ear mites leave behind debris that looks like small flecks of dirt.
 Think coffee grinds or black sand.

-Treating ear mites isn’t difficult, but the earlier you catch them the better.
+Treating ear mites isn’t difficult, but the earlier you spot the signs and symptoms of ear mites in cats and start treatment, the easier it is to evict these little pests.
 Over-the-counter ear mite treatments can be purchased from your local pet store or from your vet’s office.
-Severe infestations can be harder to treat, and checking in with your vet might be the safest solution.
+Severe infestations can be harder to treat, and checking in with your vet first is the safest solution.

 If your cat’s itchy ears are accompanied by a funky smell, then you might be dealing with a yeast issue.
 A common symptom of an allergic or digestive reaction, yeast, a fungus, thrives in dark, warm, and moist areas, like the deep crevices in the ear canal.

-Yeast problems can be tough to get rid of, though, so although ear cleanings can help, they are just a band-aid for the larger issue.
+Yeast problems can be tough to get rid of, though, so although ear cleanings can help, they are just a band-aid for a cat ear yeast infection.
 You must determine what is causing the yeast, whether it be food or environmental allergies, or poor digestion.

 Your vet can be a great resource for solving this issue.
 They can help you make changes to your pet’s diet, environment, and overall health that will solve the underlying issue that allows yeast to thrive.